 The book “Christmas Tree Pin” by Nancy Yunker Trowbridge which was published in 2002 is an excellent reference for anyone interested in starting a collection.

 A Christmas Jewelry Collection of Other Holiday Designs

-Although not as widely collected as the Christmas Tree pin.
+Although not as widely collected as the Christmas Tree Pin.
 Designers have created other Christmas pins in a wide array of motifs.
-In general these types of Christmas Jewelry tend to be less expensive than the more popular tree.
-Ranging in cost of a few dollars up.
+In general, these types of Christmas Jewelry tend to be less expensive than the more popular tree.
+Ranging in the cost of a few dollars up.
 According to the designer, rarity, and what the pin is made of.

 Probably the most collected Christmas pin which isn’t a Christmas Tree is the Partridge in a Pear Tree.
 In 1949 Bing Crosby & The Andrews Sisters released their version of “The Twelve Days Of Christmas” and various creative designers used the popular Christmas song for inspiration.

 Companies such ART, JJ Jonette, Mylu, and Trifari, to name a few, made beautiful renditions of the Partridge pin.
 Today these wonderful designs have become sought after by collectors of Christmas Jewelry.